Next generationInvestigational — not yet approved

 Investigational — not yet approved

 Retatrutide (the leading triple agonist) is in Phase 3 trials.
-In TRIUMPH-4, participants with obesity and knee osteoarthritis lost an average of 28.7% body weight at 68 weeks — approximately 71 lbs on average.
+In one Phase 3 trial in participants with obesity and knee osteoarthritis, an average of 28.7% body weight was lost at 68 weeks — approximately 71 lbs on average.
 FDA approval is estimated 2027, subject to full trial results and regulatory review.
-These results are from one Phase 3 trial and are subject to change.
+These results are from a single Phase 3 trial and are subject to change.
 Source ↗

 Medical disclaimer: This website is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare provider before starting, stopping, or changing any treatment.